JasnyB/portfolio/README.md

 - Improve **responsiveness and usability**
 - Gain experience working with **multiple pages, shared navigation, and assets**
 - Showcase not just my experience, but also my growth as a developer

 ---

-## 🚀 Future improvements
-- Add more interactivity (e.g. animations, project demos)
-- Connect the contact form to a backend/email service
-- Keep updating with new projects and skills

----